Mashed Potatoes for Two

 Peeled, cut potatoes in a pot for boiling.

-Boiled potatoes in a colander.
+Cooked potato chunks draining in a colander.

 1. Wipe pot dry.
 Return potatoes to pot and mash to a uniform consistency.
 Using a rubber spatula, fold in melted butter until just incorporated.

-Boiled potatoes mashed in a pot.
+Mashing boiled potatoes in a pot.

 A metal serving dish full of the absolute best mashed potatoes.